DSA Roadmap: Learn Data Structures and Algorithms [2025]

 • Little o notation (o()): It represents an upper bound that is not tight.

 Step 3.
-Learn Simple Data Structures
+Learn the Basics of Data Structure and Algorithms

 Gaining a solid grasp of the foundations is crucial for getting good at DSA (Data Structures and Algorithms) interview questions.
 Complex algorithmic problems require the use of data structures like arrays, linked lists, stacks, queues, trees, and graphs as fundamental building blocks.
 Optimizing your solutions requires an understanding of the time and space complexity of various operations on these data structures.